 Since there’s no Pride March 2020 to photograph this year, here are a few ideas of what to photograph during Pride Month while keeping safe from Covid-19:

 - Learn about the history of Pride, Stonewall Riots, and the rainbow flag, and express, visually, what it all means to you.

 - Study the symbolism of each color in the rainbow flag and capture it visually in your own way

-- The LGBTQ+ community is a diverse community of people from all walks of life fighting for equal rights, acceptance, mutual understanding…something we need more of, especially nowadays.
+- The LGBTQ+ community is a diverse community of people from all walks of life, fighting for equal rights, acceptance, and mutual understanding…something we need more of, especially nowadays.
 Now, how would you capture that in a photograph?

 - If you could capture the idea of Pride in one photograph, what/who would you photograph and why?
 Now, that would be a photo assignment to think about….